 A TRAIL RIDER'S DREAM

 Owner Christina Achelpohl, veteran of many years of trail riding and horse camping, long dreamed of building her own campground.
-She not only wanted a great place to camp and ride, she also wanted to set up a retirement venue that would keep her involved with horses and riders after her own riding days came to a close.
+She not only wanted a great place to camp and ride, she also wanted a venue to stay involved with horses after her own riding days come to a close.
 Drawing from her own experiences and with the invaluable assistance of friends and local tradesmen, Chris made her dream a reality in late summer 2012 when Cedar Mountain Horse Camp was completed.

-Choosing a site was easy...where would the weather allow you to ride nine or ten months out of the year?
+Choosing a site was easy...where will weather allow riding 9-10 months out of the year?
 Answer: the beautiful Blue Ridge Mountains.
-So Chris located the horse trails in that area, then simply picked the area most centrally located to the most trails!
-CEDAR MOUNTAIN HORSE CAMP, located only minutes from Dupont State Forest with approximately 90 miles of equestrian-friendly trails, is also within easy day-ride distance of notable destinations such as Pisgah National Forest, Biltmore, The Gorges, and Panthertown Valley, to name a few.
+So Chris located the area horse trails, then simply picked a property centrally located to the most trails!
+CEDAR MOUNTAIN HORSE CAMP, located only minutes from Dupont State Forest with approximately 90 miles of equestrian-friendly trails, is also within easy day-trip distance of notable destinations such as Pisgah National Forest, Biltmore, The Gorges, and Panthertown Valley, to name a few.

-Although CMHC is a short drive to DuPont - only 8-15 minutes depending upon the trail head - you will find that it is more fun and interesting to ride out of different trail heads so you don't have to ride the same trails over and over.
+Although CMHC is a short drive to DuPont - only 8-15 minutes depending upon the trail head - you'll find it's more fun and interesting to ride out of different trail heads so you don't ride the same trails over and over.